johntor/EditBone/README.md

+Version 12.0.2

-Version 12.0.2 Use the Issues page to report bugs or send them directly to lasse@bonecode.com.
+Use the Issues page to report bugs or send them directly to lasse@bonecode.com.
+See also <a href="https://github.com/bonecode/TBCEditor/issues">TBCEditor</a> issues.

 <h3>Parameters</h3>